cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - From binary files "only" the first almost 2 GB can be loaded into the hex editor (< 0x7ffff000 = 2.147.479.552 Bytes).

-- Text files can be loaded in unlimited size by the text editor (if you got enough resources on your pc).
+  In contrast text files can be loaded in unlimited size by the text editor (if you got enough resources on your pc).

+- Reading and saving text file always uses the two characters CR/NL (so usual under Windows) to characterize the begin of a new line.
+  This means that documents you get from unix, where a new line is characterized only with the character LF) are getting longer [LF is changed into CR/NL].
+So the validation of a signature could fail.

+- Display of special mathematical characters within the HTML help:
+  Microsoft's HTML-Help calls the predefined Microsoft Internet Explorer (IE).
+Version IE 6 sometimes has problems, to display mathematical characters like the Gauss bracket.
+  If your computer has IE7 as predefined Microsoft browser, the it works ok.
+  The basic HTML files, which are aggregated within the CHM file are displayed correct with IE7 and Firefox 1.5 and 2.0.
+  Within the online help chapter about the modulo operator the Gauss bracket is used to describe the next lower integer.

 - For performance reasons it was decided that CrypTool limits the document size when performing n-gram analysis: